 Schedule Speeches First Thing

 Getting these formalities out of the way is great for two reasons.
 First, your parents, maid of honor, and best man can enjoy the rest of the evening stress-free, and the speech can serve to set the tone for the rest of the night.
-If you want to kick the night off with toasts, schedule them to happen as soon as everyone has sat down after cocktail hour.
+If you want to kick the night off with toasts, schedule them to happen as soon as everyone has sat down.
 Make your grand entrance, take your seats, and then ask the first person (usually the hosts) to take the mic.
 You can have the toasts all happen back to back or take a little break between toasts so your caterer can serve the first course, picking up the mic again after the salad plates are down.